Prince George, Duke of Kent: Education and career

-On 23 June 1936, George was appointed a personal aide-de-camp to his eldest brother, the new king, Edward VIII.
-Following the abdication of Edward VIII, he was appointed a personal naval aide-de-camp to his elder brother, now George VI.
-On 12 March 1937, he was commissioned as a colonel in the British Army and in the equivalent rank of group captain in the Royal Air Force (RAF).
-He was also appointed as the Colonel-in-Chief of the Royal Fusiliers from the same date.
+On 23 June 1936, he was appointed a personal aide-de-camp to his eldest brother, the new king, Edward VIII.
+Following Edward's abdication, George was appointed a personal naval aide-de-camp to his other elder brother, now George VI.
+On 12 March 1937, he was commissioned as a colonel in the British Army and as a group captain in the Royal Air Force (RAF).
+He was also appointed Colonel-in-Chief of the Royal Fusiliers from the same date.

-In October 1938 George was appointed Governor-General of Australia in succession to Lord Gowrie with effect from November 1939.
-On 11 September 1939 it was announced that, owing to the outbreak of the Second World War, the appointment was postponed.
+In October 1938, George was appointed Governor-General of Australia in succession to Lord Gowrie, with effect from November 1939.
+On 11 September 1939, however, it was announced that, owing to the outbreak of the Second World War, the appointment would be postponed.

-On 8 June 1939, George was promoted to the ranks of rear admiral in the Royal Navy, major-general in the British Army and air vice-marshal in the Royal Air Force.
-At the start of the Second World War, George returned to active naval service with the rank of rear admiral, briefly serving in the Intelligence Division of the Admiralty.
+On 8 June 1939, he was promoted to rear admiral in the Royal Navy, major-general in the British Army, and air vice-marshal in the Royal Air Force.
+At the start of the Second World War, he returned to active naval service with the rank of rear admiral, serving briefly in the Intelligence Division of the Admiralty.

 He was patron of the Society for Nautical Research between 1926 and 1942.